New from the Lab·The Compass — an open moral reasoning standard for AI, tested across frontier modelsExplore →

 The system prompt is treated as a security boundary.
 User content cannot override system-level instructions through normal operation.

-Rationale Unvalidated inputs are the primary vector for prompt injection, data leakage, and unexpected model behaviour in production.
+Why this matters: Unvalidated inputs are the primary vector for prompt injection, data leakage, and unexpected model behaviour in production systems.

 PSF-2